JFooley/PBL-Algoritimos-Problema-2/README.md

 # Asteroids-PBL2
-Jogo desenvolvido como produto do problema 2 do componente MI-Programação seguindo a metodologia PBL.
+Jogo desenvolvido como produto do problema 2 do componente MI-Algorítimos seguindo a metodologia PBL.